no990913/invoice-workflow/README.md

-# 🧾 Invoice & Billing Approval Workflow
+# Invoice and Billing Approval Workflow

-A clean, modern static website that visualises an end-to-end invoice and billing approval process — built with pure HTML, CSS, and JavaScript.
+A clean, modern static website that visualises an end-to-end invoice and billing approval process.
+Built with pure HTML, CSS, and JavaScript.
 No frameworks, no dependencies, no build tools required.

 ---

-## 📸 Preview
+## Preview

 > Open `index.html` with Live Server in VS Code to preview locally.